 Eligible costs for NIHR Global Health Research programmes/awards are described below (under Stage 2 submission).

 Applicants that are successful at Stage 1 of a Research and Innovation for Global Health Transformation (RIGHT) call and invited to submit a Stage 2 application are eligible to apply for a Proposal and Partnership Development Award (PPDA).
-PPDA provides funding of up to £10,000 to support partnership development and the preparation of the full proposal to be submitted for Stage 2.
+PPDA provides funding of up to £10,000 to:

-To be considered for a PPDA applicants must complete a separate PPDA application (PPDA Expenditure Forecast Form-EFF) at the SAME time as completing their RIGHT Stage 1 application and submit this via RMS at the same time as the Stage 1 application by the Stage 1 application deadline.
-The PPDA EFF is available for download on the relevant RIGHT call funding opportunity page of the NIHR Global Health Research website.
+To be considered for a PPDA applicants must complete a separate PPDA application (including PPDA Finance Summary Form) at the SAME time as completing their RIGHT Stage 1 application and submit this via RMS at the same time as the Stage 1 application by the Stage 1 application deadline.
+The PPDA Finance Summary Form is also available for download on the relevant RIGHT call funding opportunity page.

 PPDA applications will be reviewed for those applicants that are successful at Stage 1.
 Those applicants that are rejected at Stage 1 will not be eligible for PPDA.
 Those applicants that are successful at Stage 1 will be notified of the outcome of their PPDA application at the same time.

 Travel by the most economic means possible is expected.
 All journeys by rail or air should be budgeted by a class of travel that is no higher than standard economy unless higher-class travel is required to comply with specific legislation.
 NIHR funding schemes do not fund first class travel.
-The claimant must seek prior approval from NIHR prior to making a booking for business class travel.
+The claimant must seek prior approval from NIHR before making a booking for business class travel.
 Subsistence covers accommodation (if necessary) and meals associated with travel.
 All costs must be based on actual receipted expenditure.
 Alcohol and tobacco are not allowable subsistence items.
 Per diem payments for subsistence are not permitted.